Does ‘tailored’ really mean tailored?

 Have you ever bumped into a teacher from years ago who somehow remembers your name?
 People who work in education all seem to have a superhuman memory when it comes to children they have helped!

 At Explore Learning, we have always believed that the best way to support children with making great progress is to get to know them as individuals.
 The more we know about each child, the better we can design a membership that will work for them.
-So how do we do this?
+So how do we do this and why choose us?